harrelfe/hreport/README.md

-hreport marries R, the R Hmisc, ggplot2 and plotly packages, rmarkdown, and html to produce reproducible clinical trial reports with a minimum of coding.  hreport composes all figure captions and makes heavy use of analysis file annotations such as variable labels and units of measurement.
+hreport marries R, the R Hmisc, ggplot2 and plotly packages, rmarkdown, and html to produce reproducible clinical trial reports with a minimum of coding.
+It is recommended that you use html notebooks in RStudio so that code can be selectively shown in the report using buttons to view/hide individual chunks or for the entire report. hreport composes all figure captions and makes heavy use of analysis file annotations such as variable labels and units of measurement.
 Some new graphical elements are introduced such as special dot charts that replace tables, extended box plots, split